 But what metrics should be the most important for a pharmacy?
 Where is the best place to start?

-CPA and Business Coach John Marshall joined us recently to share is top 10 metrics for pharmacies.
+CPA and business coach John Marshall joined us recently to share his top 10 metrics for pharmacies.
 Here are our fav 5:

 Why does it matter?
 Cash goes to hide on your shelf.
 Inventor is the number one cost in your pharmacy.
 This means that Rx inventory turnover is a good measure of your efficiency in the pharmacy and helps you measure your liquidity.

 What should you aim for?
 If your Rx inventory turnover ratio is less than seven, you’ve got a problem.
 Ideally, you want to be over 12 or 13.
 After all, an Rx inventory turnover of 12 means that your turning the inventory once per month.
 Meaning that you should never have more than one month worth of inventory on your shelves.
 Especially since you can order product today and have it in stock tomorrow.

 Bottom line, improve your Rx inventory turnover ratio and have more cash in the bank.